-- Name

-- Address

-- Contact information (phone and/or email address)

-- •Date the food product was made
+- Name - •Date the food product was made

 Contestants should carefully wash their hands and make sure that their hands do not have any open cuts before preparing foods.
 If cuts are present, the wound should be bandaged and a single use food service glove worn on the hand during all stages of food production.
 Contestants should not be preparing food exhibits for competition within 48 hours of recovering from any illness.
 People experiencing symptoms of vomiting, diarrhea, fever, and/or jaundice should not be allowed to prepare food.